 “Find a way to win.”
 Back to the gym – starting all over again.

-Now – I’d love to say it ends there – but it doesn’t.
-I had barely started really crawling out of that one and getting my feet back on solid ground when I was diagnosed with something that required a trip to the Mayo Clinic.
-Bad enough as it was – but what was worse is they couldn’t get me in for a few months – all I could do was keep crawling forward not even knowing if there was a forward to crawl to (by this time at least I could out-walk that stupid Chihuahua which was at least one goal plunked off the list).
+Now – I’d love to say the story ends there – but it doesn’t.
+I had barely started crawling out of that one and getting my feet back on solid ground when I was diagnosed with something that required a trip to the Mayo Clinic.
+Bad enough as it was, what was worse is they couldn’t get me in for a few months.
+All I could do was keep crawling forward, not even knowing if there was a forward to crawl to (by this time, at least I could out-walk that stupid Chihuahua, which was at least one goal plunked off the list).

 So… back down again – full hip replacement (at 50 years old) and once again…starting all over.

 I don’t know if it’s getting old for you…but it was definitely getting old for me – this was the third major event in the same number of years and the third restart!

 The doctor who did the hip replacement was amazingly good, but when you have a body as beat up as mine, nothing is ever simple.
 The surgery went well, but no such luck with the prognosis for recovery.
 I jumped back into the gym, and three months later blew out my elbow and was right back into surgery again.

 I’m several years out of the hip replacement and still dealing with the pain – it affects every workout and almost every day.
 It’s just part of the process – and it’s part of my new normal.

 But please understand something - quitting would be a million times worse!